Linaro/website/_posts/2019/news/2019-02-07-industry-leaders-to-present-open-source-on-arm-insights-at-linaro-connect-bangkok-2019.md

 Linaro leads collaboration in the Arm ecosystem and helps companies work with the latest open source technology.
 The company has over 300 engineers working on more than 70 open source projects, developing and optimizing software and tools, ensuring smooth product roll outs, and reducing maintenance costs.
 Work happens across segments including datacenter & cloud, edge & fog, IoT & embedded, consumer, machine intelligence, telecom & networking, autonomous vehicles, and high performance computing.
 Linaro is distribution neutral: it wants to provide the best software foundations to everyone by working upstream, and to reduce non-differentiating and costly low-level fragmentation.
 The effectiveness of the Linaro approach has been demonstrated by Linaro’s growing membership, and by Linaro consistently being listed as one of the top five company contributors, worldwide, to Linux kernels since 3.10.

 To ensure commercial quality software, Linaro’s work includes comprehensive test and validation on member hardware platforms.
 The full scope of Linaro engineering work is open to all online.
-To find out more, please visit [https://www.linaro.org/](https://www.linaro.org/) &nbsp;and [https://www.96boards.org/](https://www.96boards.org/).
+To find out more, please visit [https://www.linaro.org/](/) and [https://www.96boards.org/](https://www.96boards.org/).